THE MARSHALL LAB

 Picture

-40. Kiware SS, Chitnis N, Tatarsky A, Wu SL, Sánchez HM, Gosling R, Smith DL, Marshall JM (2017) Attacking the mosquito on multiple fronts: Insights from the Vector Control Optimization Model (VCOM) for malaria elimination.
+40. Kiware SS, Chitnis N, Tatarsky A, Wu SL, Sánchez C. HM, Gosling R, Smith DL, Marshall JM (2017) Attacking the mosquito on multiple fronts: Insights from the Vector Control Optimization Model (VCOM) for malaria elimination.
 PLoS ONE 12: e0187680

 http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0187680